Saturday, 12 September 2020

 Mount Hay

-While the path can be a bit indistinct at times, route finding is relatively straightforward - head up through the rocks and avoid any places which look too steep.
-The spur has some tremendous views of the Grose Valley as you climb.
+While the path can be a bit indistinct at times, route finding is relatively straightforward—head up through the rocks and avoid any places that look too steep.
+As you climb, the spur offers tremendous views of the Grose Valley.

 The rocky approach to Mount Hay